Last Modified: 12/5/2018 Location: FL, PR, USVI Business: Part A, Part B

 • Instructions on how to submit the documentation

-All initial additional documentation request (ADR) letters are sent to the practice address on file with Medicare.
+All initial additional documentation request (ADR) letters are sent to the correspondence address on file with Medicare.
 Information on how to provide address updates to First Coast, please see MLN Matters® article SE1617 CERT provider website at https://www.certprovider.com/ .

 What you need to do